Extension of the Bylaws.

 Allocation may not be used to fund:

 These guidelines represent a minimum set of standards for ABC, its groups, Representatives and Board.
-ABC will follow these guidelines in determining initial allocations or approving appeal requests and spending on individual events.
+ABC will follow these guidelines in determining initial allocations or approving co-sponsorship requests and spending on individual events.

 ABC’s Representatives and Board reserve the right to make additional decisions, cuts or adjustments when determining allocations for ABC-recognized student groups or in approving spending for a particular event as necessary.